Chuck Winters: College career

-During his college football years, Winters was a standout player at the University of Michigan from 1992-1996 in football and baseball.
+During his college football years, Winters was a standout player at the University of Michigan from 1992–1996 in football and baseball.
 At the end of his college career he was drafted once again in the twentieth round by the Kansas City Royals.
-After leaving the game of football for a brief period of time, he spent several years playing in the Arena Football League, with the Detroit Fury and the Las Vegas Gladiators.
+After leaving the game of football for a brief period of time, he spent several years playing in the Arena Football League with the Detroit Fury and Las Vegas Gladiators.

 Professional career

 Winters retired from the Toronto Argonauts on December 19, 2008, after six years as a linebacker and defensive back.
 During his time with the Argonauts, he appeared in 82 regular-season games and eight playoff contests and was a member of the Argonauts' 2004 Grey Cup-winning team.
 In the 2007 season, he posted a career-high 38 tackles and led the team with six forced fumbles.